adamkdean/seen-worker/README.md

 * Change all references of movie to film because we're British.
 * Decide on shape of data for reviews
 * Using /review/id, get the full details of a review by id and store in mongodb
+* Pick up a list of genres so we can match them to genre id

 ## Environment variables